fritzmg/contao-sharebuttons/README.md

 - Simple Icons White (grey background added for visibility)
 - Font Awesome

-The "Contao" theme uses Contao's own icons, however only Facebook, Twitter and Google+ is available there.
+The "Contao" theme uses Contao's own icons, however only Facebook, and Twitter is available there.
 There is also a theme called "Text", which simply aligns the elements horizontally, but leaves the textual content of each button visible.

 The following themes offer higher resolution images for devices with high DPI: